ruthearle/file_gravity/README.md

 ##Improvements?

-I would make two initial improvements to the app.
+I would make two improvements to the app.

 Firstly, the app has a Preek smell of eight.
 Four of those smells come from the <tt>#basic_weight</tt> method in the <tt>.FileMeta</tt> class.
 Given more time I would refactor the code to reduce the amount of statements the <tt>#basic_weight</tt>method has and remove the duplicate method calls, which in turn would eliminate the smell.